Constraints on branes' geometry from massive vector KK modes: Acknowledgement

 This work was supported by the Natural Science Foundation of Shaanxi Province (No. 2022JQ-037).
-This work was also supported by the National Natural Science Foundation of China (Grants No. 11305119), the Natural Science Basic Research Plan in Shaanxi Province of China (Program No. 2020JM-198), the Fundamental Research Funds for the Central Universities (Grants No. JB170502), and the 111 Project (B17035).
+This work was also supported by the National Natural Science Foundation of China (Grants No. 11305119), the Natural Science Basic Research Plan in Shaanxi Province of China (No. 23JSQ001, No. 2020JM-198) and the Fundamental Research Funds for the Central Universities (No. JB170502), and the 111 Project (B17035).